Friendships and your child’s resilience

 - to contribute positively to society.

 Friendships can be hard to establish for some children and young people.
 If a child isn’t confident they may find it difficult to talk to others.
-Finding children and young people with similar interests to them can make this a little easier. as they have shared interest and something to talk about more confidently.

-Moving areas or changing schools can be a difficult time for a child.
-They may be leaving very close and important friendships behind and feel fearful that they may not be able to establish these kind of friendships in a different town or school.
-Most importantly try to be available to listen and empathise with your child.
+Times of change can be difficult such as changing schools.
+They may be leaving very close and important friendships behind and feel fearful that they may not be able to establish these kind of friendships in a different town or school

 It isn’t always possible to fix every friendship difficulty your child experiences, but listening and understanding them is important.